-The depression and general feeling of being lost that I experienced in university lessened greatly when she started doing volunteer work in her local community, tutoring a little girl in reading.
+The depression and general feeling of being lost that I experienced in university lessened greatly when I started doing volunteer work in my local community, tutoring a little girl in reading.
 A friend of mine really blossomed when she got involved in the prison work they do at Sravasti Abbey.
 Another friend, Sarah, got a tiny dog just before she was diagnosed with breast cancer.
 This dog sat on her lap during chemo and followed her everywhere.
 Sarah, in turn, cared for the little dog with so much affection.
 I’m sure that the love her friend and this dog shared was a strong contributing factor to her recovery.
 When we are emotionally connected to others and actively engage in doing something for them we feel better.
 In short, reaching out to others improves our own state of mind.

 Reflection: Cultivate a nurturing relationship

 Would you like to have a nurturing relationship with another person, an animal or even a plant?
 Consider what you could do to bring this about, for example, you may want to volunteer at a school, at a facility working with vulnerable people or at an animal shelter—a quick Internet search should reveal volunteer opportunities in your area.
 If it fits in with your lifestyle and desires, you could adopt a pet, care for an elderly neighbor, or coach the local school’s sports team.
 You could get a plant or plant a garden.
 Put yourself in situations in which you have the opportunity to nurture, to really connect with the caring part of you that revels in helping others.